maansijoshi02/Digital_Electronics_Internship/README.md

 [Tinkercad](https://www.tinkercad.com/things/7V7teeZ8tZm-or-gate-ic-7432)

-**Description:** The OR gate IC, commonly represented by the 7432 IC in TTL logic families, contains four independent 2-input OR gates.
+**Description:**

-An OR gate is a basic digital logic gate that outputs HIGH (1) if any one or both of its inputs are HIGH (1).
-It only outputs LOW (0) when all inputs are LOW (0).
+An OR gate IC is a compact electronic device that contains multiple OR gates integrated onto a single silicon chip.
+An OR gate is a basic digital logic gate that outputs a HIGH signal (1) if at least one of its inputs is HIGH.
+The internal circuitry of the OR gate IC is designed to perform this logical operation efficiently using semiconductor components.
+Inside the IC, millions of tiny transistors and other electronic elements are arranged in such a way that they manipulate electrical signals according to the OR logic.
+When one or more input signals are at a HIGH voltage level, the transistors inside the IC allow the output to be pulled to a HIGH state.
+Conversely, if all inputs are LOW, the output remains LOW.

 | **Pin Number** | **Pin Name** | **Description**             |
 | -------------- | ------------ | --------------------------- |